Almost 30 years after Norm Augustine's warning, the U.S. still is buying less for more

 When it comes to defense acquisition reform in the U.S., a famous paraphrase of President Ronald Reagan holds true: Government isn't the solution, government is the problem.

-That is the irony facing officials and lawmakers—including those with experience in the private sector—as they launch the latest in Washington's quixotic efforts to change and improve the way thespends hundreds of billions of dollars each year on weapons, goods and services.
+That is the irony facing officials and lawmakers—including those with experience in the private sector—as they launch the latest in Washington's quixotic efforts to change and improve the way the Pentagon spends hundreds of billions of dollars each year on weapons, goods and services.

 But the absence of major change has not come from lack of trying.
 As a new analysis by congressional auditors of major defense acquisition programs shows (see chart), despite the 2009 Weapons Systems Acquisition Reform Act and the Pentagon's two-plus versions of Better Buying Power policy mandates, the results of recent reforms have been paltry.
 While thehas noted that newer programs show progress, auditors there say it is still early days for them—and the rest of the acquisition portfolio is haunted by a backlog of legacy programs where problems are “baked in.”

 To be sure, acquisition reform remains a widely held goal, no matter its success rate.
 Last month, House Armed Services Committee (HASC) Vice Chairman Mac Thornberry (R-Texas) was put in charge of a new study effort there, while Defense Department officials from acquisition czar Frank Kendall on down have made comments this year about boosting their efforts in light of long-term budget cuts.